mathjax/MathJax-docs/output/mathml.rst

 action is disabled, since it will never be activated (overkill perhaps, but no need to run the usual code for nothing).

+Note that MathJax's internal MathML is based on the MathML3 specification.
+Most browsers that support MathML implement MathML-Core (which was developed several years after MathJax was initially written).
+The MathML-Core specification is more limited than MathML3, and does not support all the features that MathJax uses.
+For example, it does not include the :attr:`mathvariant` attribute in most cases, and MathJax uses that to implement ``\mathbf``, ``\mathfrak``, ``\mathbb``, ``\mathcal``, and the other font variants.
+That means that the output generated here may not produce the desired variants when the MathML is displayed in a browser.
+The :ref:`filter-mathvariant` example provides a way to work around that shortcoming in MathML-Core.
+Other limitations remain, however, such as the lack of support for most of the ``mtable`` element's attributes, which are used to implement LaTeX's various aligment environments, for example.
+So while it is possible to produce MathML output, the browser's native MathML rendering may not be up to the task for displaying it as well as MathJax would.

 .. note::

    MathJax's version 2 NativeMML output processor worked around